 The .conf and .local configuration files are key-value pairs in the form PARAMETER=value.
 They are sourced by /bin/sh.
 Hence, a limited set of shell commands can be used inside these files including comments, if clauses, parameter evaluation, and shell math (\$((...))).
 Special characters have to be quoted.
 For instance, instead of CVMFS_HTTP_PROXY=p1;p2, write CVMFS_HTTP_PROXY='p1;p2' in order to avoid parsing errors.
 The shell commands in the configuration files can use the CVMFS_FQRN parameter, which contains the fully qualified repository names that is being mounted.

-The eartern working affectory is set to the parent affectory of the configuration like at hand.
+The current working directory is set to the parent directory of the configuration file at hand.

 File Purpose

 config.sh Set of internal helper functions.

 default.conf Set of base parameters.

-default.d/\$config.d default.d/\$config.coAdjustments to the default.conf configuration, usually installed by a cvmfs-config
+default.d/\$config.d Adjustments to the default.conf configuration, usually installed by a cvmfs-config

 package.
 Read before default.local.

-domain.d/\$domain.confomain-specific parameters and implementations of the functions in config.sh
+domain.d/\$domain.co nDomain-specific parameters and implementations of the functions in config.sh

-config.d/\$repositoryRepository-specific parameters and implementations of the functions in
+config.d/\$repositor $\gamma \mathbf{Reposit}$ for y-specific parameters and implementations of the functions in

 config.sh

 keys/ Contains domain-specific sub directories with public keys used to verify the digital

 signature of file catalogs